 In evaluating the role of Lee's Summit in addressing homelessness, GKCCEH and their embrace of the Housing First approach were considered as a means of assessment.
 Effective attainment of this approach can be measured by the implementation of policy and provision of funding that ultimately leads to the creation of permanent and sustainable housing for all homeless individuals.
+Lee's Summit will also continue to support allocating funding toward residential minor home repair improvements, and the City is exploring options that may increase the number of residents benefitting from the program.

-Within Lee's Summit, there are many services in the community that are supported by the City in their efforts to actively prevent and reduce homelessness.
+Within Lee 's Summit, there are many services in the community that are supported by the City in their efforts to actively prevent and reduce homelessness.